Sault Ste. Marie language resolution: Aftereffects

 Whereas it is not legally possible to rescind a resolution that has already been struck down by the courts;

 Be It Resolved that a notation be added to the Minutes of the Regular Meeting of City Council of January 29, 1990 to include the following beside item 5(e); N.B.
 "This resolution was struck down by the courts on June 30, 1994 and therefore has no effect."

 The effect of the resolution was to amend the minutes containing the English-only resolution to note that the resolution had been struck down.

 As recently as 2007, The Gazette in Montreal referred to the town of Hérouxville, then embroiled in a controversy around reasonable accommodation of immigrants, as Quebec's "own Sault Ste.
 Marie".

+Apology and further actions by council

 On January 28, 2010, 20 years less a day after the original resolution was passed, then-Sault Ste.
 Marie Mayor John Rowswell apologized to French-Canadians across the country for the resolution of the prior council.

+On January 29, 2024, on the 34th anniversary of the resolution, Sault Ste.
+Marie City Council unanimously passed a resolution to improve French language services offered by the city.
+In his speech, Mayor Matthew Shoemaker reiterated that the 1990 resolution was a mistake and outlined the importance of French culture and language in the city's history.
+The new resolution directs the CAO to ensure that there is the ability for Francophone residents to navigate municipal services in French.